alexblakes/regional_nonsense_constraint/documentation/write_up.md

     This is not the case currently.
 Instead, I have used the VEP --pick, --pick_order, and --coding_only flags.
 This is a potential source of error.
 When we refactor the code and rerun the analysis, I should run this as above.
 </div>

 To model the expected number of variants in any arbitrary sequence in this cohort, we constructed a weighted least-squares regression model describing the relationship between mutability and the proportion of possible synonymous variants observed for each variant context.
 The model was weighted by the number of possible synonymous variants in each variant context.
-CpG transitions (accounting for ~3% of all possible synonymous variants) were excluded from this model and from the remainder of the constraint analysis.
+CpG transitions (accounting for ~3% of all possible synonymous variants) were excluded from this model and from the remainder of the constraint analysis (see [Figure S1](#expectation_model))

 <div class="alert alert-block alert-info">
     More discussion on this will be given in the supplementary information.
 I think a sensible approach would be to build separate models for non-CpG and CpG variants, and to apply them separately to each transcript.